- Clinically suspect arthralgia

 She obtained her Ph.D. degree in 2006 (cum laude) on the thesis "Genetics, Autoantibodies and Clinical Features in Understanding and Predicting Rheumatoid Arthritis“ at the Leiden University .

 Since 2006 she is appointed at the department of Rheumatology of the LUMC.
 She was head of the outpatient clinic from 2006 till 2015.
 Currently she is supervising the Leiden Early Arthritis Cohort, the Clinically Suspect Arthralgia cohort and the TREAT EARLIER trial.
-In November 2015 she is appointed as professor at the department of Rheumatology at the LUMC.
+In November 2015 she is appointed as professor at the department of Rheumatology at the LUMC, and also at the Erasmus Medical Center in Rotterdam.

 Her research is focused on understanding the processes underlying the course and outcome of early arthritis and clinically suspect arthralgia, in order to promote timely and individualized treatment decision making.

 She has been awarded several prizes among which the EULAR Young Investigator award, the Prof.dr Goslingsprize and the Marie-Parijs prize.
-In addition she has obtained several grants, among which a Klinisch Fellow grant of NWO-ZonMw, a Vidi grant of NWO, a PTO grant of NWO-ZonMw and several grants of the Dutch Arthritis Foundation.
-She has authored >170 articles in refereed journals.
+In addition she has obtained several grants, among which a Klinisch Fellow grant of NWO-ZonMw, a Vidi grant of NWO, a PTO grant of NWO-ZonMw, an ERC Starting grant and several grants of the Dutch Arthritis Foundation.
+Her research line on early arthritis in the Medical Delta (LUMC, EMC and surrounding region) is recognized as a Research Center of Excellence by the Dutch Arthritis Society.

 Leids Universitair Medisch Centrum